Skip to main content

 About

-Maestro's Cold War 2 is a multiplayer strategy game.
+Maestro's Cold War 2 is a single player and multiplayer turn-based strategy game with a historical theme.
 It was developed by Maestro Cinetik and was released on April 3, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews